To create a link between your Git commit and a Jira issue, developers must

 The Git Integration for Jira add-on supports commits that used the old Jira key in the

-commit message after a project rename to a new key name (Example: TEST1-16 to TEST-16).
+commit message after a project rename to a new key name (Example: TEST-16 to PROJ-16).

 There are two scenarios related to the rename/move:

 The Jira project key was renamed and the commit message contains the old key prior

 The Jira issue was moved from one project to another project and the message

 contains the old key prior to the installation of the Git add-on